PranitaJainB/GetInTouchNow/README.md

 34. it took so long to find the actual spelling mistake at e.prevenDefault();  :( :(
 35. after e.preventDefault() was working properly page was not re-rendering!!!
 36. if prop or state changes then only component re-renders.
+37. in branch name useState : with variable no update on screen as component was not rendered. component only renders when there is the change in state / props . nothing like this happened so you don't see Thank you msg on screen.
+For that use "usestate"!! once we create useState , then on change of state - component is gaurenteed to re-render and hence our Thanks msg will be visible.